robinparky/prolucidComPIL/README.md

 #### Output file format

-Blazmass outputs search results in the SQT file format, which contains unfiltered proteomic scoring information, including the best scoring peptide matches for each scan, parent proteins for each matched peptide, and other search-related information.
+ProLuCIDComPIL outputs search results in the SQT file format, which contains unfiltered proteomic scoring information, including the best scoring peptide matches for each scan, parent proteins for each matched peptide, and other search-related information.

 ```
 SQT Format